 Since rape is a felony offense, a conviction would strip away a defendant’s gun rights.

 7. Can a victim sue for rape?

 Personal injury law allows lawsuits by sexual assault victims in California.

 Rape victims can sue their rapists for the following damages:

 - medical bills,

 - a victim can sue an attacker for damages for sexual assault,

 - even if that person was not convicted in a criminal trial.

 8. Are there related offenses?

-There are three crimes related to rape.
+There are five crimes related to rape that involve sex acts and sexual abuse.
 These are: